needle-mirror/com.unity.muse.sprite/Documentation~/style-trainer.md

 When you generate sprites, you can use a style to influence the look of the generated sprites.
 The Muse Sprite tool provides several default styles to generate sprites based on them.
 You can also train your own styles.

-You can use the Style Trainer to train your own styles by setting the sample output prompts, training images, and training steps:

-- Sample output prompts serve as a validation to show what is the result of the prompt.
-At least three and no more than five prompts are required.
-- Training images are reference images to indicate the style that you want.
-To train a style, at least five and no more than 15 reference images are required.
-- Training steps indicate how many iterations the trainer runs through the training set images to capture the intended style of the image.
-The higher the number of iterations, the longer the training takes.

 ## Create a style

 1. In Unity, from the menu, select **Muse** > **Style Trainer**.